mgtush/cicd-pipeline-train-schedule-jenkins/README.md

 # cicd-pipeline-train-schedule-jenkins

 This is a simple train schedule app written using nodejs.
 It is intended to be used as a sample application for a series.
 Hey people, time to go home.
+Please stay

 ## Running the app